mwarning/meshnet-lab/results/README.md

 ![image](laptop/traffic1/2_traffic1-grid4.png)

 bmx7 and cjdns show a very low arrival rate (high packet loss), so their graphs should be ignored.
 The worst performer seems to be batman-adv here.
 But the traffic usage is not what is seen in reality.
-Maybe it is because of the lattice structure and lack of packet loss.
+Maybe it is because of the grid structure and lack of packet loss.
 Further investigations are needed.

 Let's wait for 60 seconds until starting the test.